gracenak/freelance_expense_tracker/README.md

 <h1>Freelance Expense Tracker</h1>

-When tax season comes around, are you always scrambling through your inbox of expense receipts, bank statements, and meticulously sifting through emails and your planner to recount the freelance work that you did for that year?
+When tax season comes around, are you always scrambling through your inbox of expense receipts, bank statements, and meticulously sifting through emails and your planner to recount the freelance work that you did?

 Here is a handy tool that can be utilized by all freelancers, to keep track of all your gigs and expenses.